art-carnieto/nd940-android-kotlin-course1-starter/starter/README.md

 ##Steps

-1. Open the starter project in Android Studio
+1. Open the starter project in Android Studio :heavy_check_mark:

-2. Add the navigation libraries to the app build.gradle file
+2. Add the navigation libraries to the app build.gradle file :heavy_check_mark:

-3. Add the safe-arg plugin to the main and app build.gradle file
+3. Add the safe-arg plugin to the main and app build.gradle file :heavy_check_mark:

 4. Create a new navigation xml file